Skip to content

 3. Go to your local library and give the librarian a copy.
 Ask if she will carry your book.
 You can also ask if you can give a workshop or presentation on writing and/or on getting a book published.

-5. Join groups and forums that focus in the area you write.
-Social networking is a wonderful way to increase visibility.
+5. Join groups and forums that focus on the area you write.
+Social networking is an excellent way to increase visibility.
 There are also many marketing groups you can join to increase your book marketing knowledge.

-6. Post reviews of books you’ve read on sites such as Amazon, Goodreads, LibraryThing, and Shelfari.
+6. Post reviews of books you’ve read on sites such as Amazon and Goodreads.

 This is another useful marketing tool that will increase your visibility and build your author platform.

 7. Submit your book to reviewers.
 This is a great marketing tool.
-Having good reviews to post on your site, and sites such as Amazon, is an important aspect to selling books, and selling books is what book marketing is all about.
+Having good reviews to post on your site and sites like Amazon is an important aspect to selling books, and selling books is what book marketing is all about.

 People are influenced by the recommendations of others.

-There are also sites like The New Book Review to post your reviews to.
+There are also sites like The New Book Review where you can post your reviews.
 Just read the guidelines.

-Get your friends and family involved too – ask them to read your book and post reviews to the above sites.
+Get your friends and family involved, too – ask them to read your book and post reviews on the sites mentioned above.

-Ask the reviewer to include a simple note at the end of the review explaining that s/he received a free book and the review is completely impartial.
+Ask the reviewer to include a brief note at the end of the review stating that she received a free book and that the review is completely impartial.

 You might also keep up with Amazon’s guidelines.

 8. Create a signature for your emails.
-This signature is another means of allowing your platform to take root and create visibility for your book.
+This signature is another way to help your platform take root and create visibility for your book.
 Include your website’s URL, the name of your book/s, and maybe the sales page link.

 You might also include your primary social media tag or URL to help build your network.